 Did You Know?

-- The more opportunities your child has to take turns in conversations, the stronger her language skills will be.
+- The more opportunities your child has to take turns in conversations, the stronger their language skills will be.

-- Even though you may not understand everything your child says, acknowledging that you hear him and repeating back what you understand boosts confidence in talking.
+- Even though you may not understand everything your child says, acknowledging that you hear them and repeating back what you understand boosts confidence in talking.

 - Children are like sponges, soaking up what you say and trying to imitate it.
 They can even learn more than one language at a time.